pieterocp/keda-docs/content/docs/2.8/scalers/pulsar.md

 **TLS:**

 - `tls`: Optional.
 To enable SSL auth for Pulsar, set this to `enable`.
-If not set, TLS for Pulsar is not used, Your shoule set this key to trigger metadata.
+If not set, TLS for Pulsar is not used.
+You should set this key in the trigger metadata.
 - `ca`: Certificate authority file for TLS client authentication.
 - `cert`: Certificate for client authentication.
 - `key`: Key for client authentication.